Module 1.1: Advanced Kyverno Policies

 Section titled “Success Criteria”- The non-compliant Pod (

-test-pass) is admitted - The admitted Pod has
+test-pass) is admitted to the API server. - The admitted Pod possesses the injected

-managed-by: kyvernoandpolicy-version: v1labels - Autogen rules exist for Deployment and StatefulSet only (not DaemonSet or Job)
+managed-by: kyvernoandpolicy-version: v1labels. - Autogen rules exist for Deployment and StatefulSet only, confirming the annotation override.

-- PolicyReports are generated for any pre-existing non-compliant resources
+- PolicyReports are generated for applicable pre-existing resources without deleting running Pods.

 Cleanup